L-Dot/Letterboxd-list-scraper/README.md

 # Letterboxd-list-scraper

 A tool for scraping Letterboxd lists from a simple URL.
-The ouput is a CSV file with film titles, release year, director, average rating and a link to the Letterboxd page.
+The output is a CSV file with film titles, release year, director, average rating and a link to the Letterboxd page.
 The current version is tested on watchlists and normal lists.

 ## Getting Started